-This project accommodates the current passenger volumes at Sea-Tac Airport with space for six holdroom gates.
-The 32,400 square foot building allows for what is called ‘hardstand operations,’ where passengers are shuttled to and from an aircraft parked away from the terminal building.
+The new 32,400-square-foot space provides SEA with six holdroom gates and allows for what is called ‘hardstand operations.’
+This means passengers are shuttled to and from an aircraft parked away from the terminal building.

 Moving more people with less congestion

 Travelers access the facility from Concourse D, over a bridge to a two-story terminal.
 The sky-lighted curved roof structure is designed to be light and airy and includes a gently sloped ramp to the ground level and the departing gates.
 Amenities for passengers include concessions, electric charging stations, free airport WiFi, and restrooms.
 Passengers walk through a gate door to a waiting shuttle that takes them to the aircraft parked away from the terminal.